mtharrison/matt-harrison.com2/content/posts/hacking-on-deno.md

 }
 ```

 A lot of the TypeScript core code has similar boilerplate to it: we first create a flatbuffers builder and then create an instance of the message type we want to dispatch, in this case `MyPid`.
-Then we call `sendSync` which is a wrapper around `Deno.core.dispatch()` which actually does the inter-language communication.
+Then we call `sendSync()` which is a wrapper around `Deno.core.dispatch()` which actually does the inter-language communication.
 We get a generic response message back, which we convert to a specialized type by calling `message.inner(T)`.

 We can then get at the fields of the response by calling methods corresponding to their names.

 All that's left now is to write the Rust side of things.
 We'll do this in `cli/ops.rs`.
-Deno refers to it's commands between Rust and TS, or its syscalls as ops.
-To handle the `MyPid` message we need to write a new op.
+Deno refers to its bindings between Rust and TS, or its syscalls as Ops.
+To handle the `MyPid` message we need to write a new Op.

 First we'll add a clause to the `match` statement that matches on the type of the incoming message: